Nations and Nationalism

 ASEN and Nations & Nationalism have established the Dominique Jacquin-Berdal Essay Prize in her honour.
 She was a devoted member of ASEN and an Editor of Nations & Nationalism.
 The essay Prize has been established to encourage young scholars to publish original research in ethnicity and nationalism.
 Submissions are invited on all areas and themes in the field of nationalism studies.
 The prize will be awarded for the best article submitted.
-The winning article will be announced at 24th annual ASEN Conference, March 2014.
+The winning article will be announced at the annual ASEN conference in Spring 2017.

 - Submissions must be accompanied by an official letter from the author's supervisor confirming status and eligibility.

 - Articles must be submitted in English and in the Nations & Nationalism house style ('Harvard' system).
 Please refer to the Guidelines for Contributors